-Over the last 8 years, the founders of Comra Films have worked with, and also contributed to the emergence of some of Yemen’s most exciting new talent – independently or through their work with other collectives, amassing an unrivalled, burgeoning network of freelance media professionals from across the country.
+Since 2011, the founders of Comra Films have worked with, and also contributed to the emergence of some of Yemen’s most exciting new talent – independently and with other collectives – amassing an unrivalled, burgeoning network of freelance media professionals from across the country.

 Authentic & Independent